Privacy Policy

 (3) Use of cookies

 This website uses the following types of cookies, the scope and functionality of which are explained below: Transient cookies are automatically deleted when you close the browser.
 These include, in particular, session cookies.
-These store a so-called session ID, with which various requests of your browser can be assigned to the common session.
+These store a so-called session ID, with which various requests from your browser can be assigned to the joint session.
 This allows your computer to be recognized when you return to our website.
-The session cookies are deleted when you log out or close the browser.Persistent cookies are automatically deleted after a specified period of time, which may differ depending on the cookie.
+Session cookies are deleted when you log out or close the browser, while persistent cookies are automatically deleted after a certain period of time, which may vary depending on the cookie.
 You can delete the cookies in the security settings of your browser at any time.

-(4) If our service providers or partners are based in a country outside the European Economic Area (EEA), we will inform you about the consequences of this circumstance in the description of the offer.
+(4) If our service providers or partners are located in a country outside the European Economic Area (EEA), we will inform you about the consequences of this circumstance in the description of the offer.

 • 5 Objection or revocation against the processing of your data

-Special forms of use of websites
+Special forms of website use

 Webshop